ionos-cloud/docker-machine-driver/docs/usage/troubleshooting.md

 To see how to connect your Docker Client to the Docker Engine running on this virtual machine, run: docker-machine env test-machine
 ```

-When running `docke-machine ls`, the output should be similar to this:
+When running `docker-machine ls`, the output should be similar to this:

 ```text
 NAME           ACTIVE   DRIVER       STATE     URL                          SWARM   DOCKER     ERRORS